- Date & Time

 End the festival on a high note with the 2023 GRAMMY-nominated vocal ensemble VOCES8 as they celebrate 20 years of breathtaking artistry.
 Their programme on Sunday, 18th May, blends timeless classics with contemporary favourites, showcasing their extraordinary range and passion for singing.

 Renowned for their versatility and global acclaim, VOCES8 has enchanted audiences with their extensive repertoire and spellbinding a cappella performances.
-From the sublime harmonies of Rachmaninov to the smooth sounds of Nat “King” Cole and the ethereal music of Ireland’s own Enya, their programme promises something for everyone.
+From the sublime harmonies of Mendelssohn to the smooth sounds of Nat “King” Cole and the ethereal music of Simon and Garfunkel, their programme promises something for everyone.
 As the festival finale, this concert is a celebration of two decades of vocal mastery, joy, and innovation.
 Let VOCES8 transport you with their unparalleled musicianship in an evening of songs that are sure to linger in your heart long after the final note!

 “VOCES8’s gorgeous sound, impeccable ensemble and intense responsiveness to text, harmony and melodic shape is all of the highest quality.
 Hearing them sing is a joy.”BBC Music Magazine